Where is the Habitat office? Our office is located at 701 E. Dodge St. in Fremont, NE (Just South of 1st St. and East of

 Is Fremont Area Habitat for Humanity funded by the government?
 Fremont Area Habitat for Humanity is primarily funded by individual and business donations, grants, mortgage payments and HomeStore income.
 Habitat does use some housing related government grant funds for various projects, if so awarded.
 In the past, the City of Fremont has provided Habitat with a number of building lots procured through government block grants.
 Habitat homes on these lots improve neighborhoods where there were previously uninhabited, dilapidated structures.

 How can I volunteer to build?
 Individuals can sign up to build by visiting the Volunteer section of our website.
-Groups who are interested in volunteering should make arrangements in advance for volunteering on specific days or for specific tasks.
+Groups who are interested in volunteering should contact Kristen Witt, our Communications & Operations Manager, to set up a date.
 We generally work Thursdays, Fridays and Saturdays during the building season, weather permitting.

 Can I volunteer even if I can’t build?
 Yes.
-Habitat needs volunteers to work on many tasks, including working on special events, mentoring families, fundraising, preparing mailings, helping in our community garden and providing coffee and lunches at the construction site.
+Habitat needs volunteers to work on many tasks, including working in our HomeStore, working on special events, mentoring families, fundraising, preparing mailings, helping in our community garden and providing coffee and lunches at the construction site.
 You can sign up for available volunteer opportunities by visiting the volunteer section of our website.
 If you are interested in a volunteer opportunity that is not listed, give us a call at 402-721-8771 ext.
 3 or email us for more information.